 Method

 1 In a medium sized heat-safe bowl (metal, ceramic, or glass), whisk together the egg yolks until well blended.
+Set aside.2 Pour the cream into a metal bowl set in a larger bowl of ice and set a medium-mesh sieve on top.
 Set aside.

 3 In a medium thick-bottomed saucepan on medium heat, melt the butter cook it, stirring constantly, until it just begins to brown.
 Add the brown sugar and salt.
 Stir until the sugar completely melts.